 Research shows that exercise is safe during cancer treatment and can help with cancer-related side effects such as fatigue, unwanted weight changes, loss of strength, trouble sleeping and anxiety/depression.
 Physical activity can also play an important role in the prevention of recurrence of cancer in survivors.
 The American Cancer Society Guidelines recommend cancer survivors aim for at least 150 minutes of moderate activity per week and strength training exercises 2 times a week.

 The Ridley-Tree Cancer Center offers a variety of wellness programs to support patients from diagnosis, through treatment and life after treatment.
-Most programs are offered free-of-charge.
-For more information about these and many other programs, please see Cancer Center Calendar or call (805) 879-5678.
+Programs offered free-of-charge.
+Due to the COVID-19 pandemic, all Wellness classes are currently being offered online via Zoom.
+For more information including who qualifies for Ridley-Tree Cancer Center Wellness Programs & Classes and class descriptions, visit the Ridley-Tree Cancer Center website or call (805) 879-5678.

 Exercise Programs for Recently Diagnosed Patients